root-project/root/README/ReleaseNotes/v630/index.md

    finding, so the `RooAbsRootFinder` is removed.
 In the rare case where you might have used it, please ROOT's other functionalities: RooFit is not for root finding.
+4. The `RooFormula` class, which was not meant as a user-facing class, but as a shared implementation detail of `RooFormulaVar` and `RooGenericPdf`.

 ## 2D Graphics Libraries